Skip to main content

 How It Works

-3. Release - Removes savepoint (no longer needed)
+3. Release - Releases the savepoint when no longer needed

 Benefits: